jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 A designer can use Chipyard to build, test, and tapeout (manufacture) a RISC-V-based SoC.
 This includes RTL development integrated with Rocket Chip, cloud FPGA-accelerated simulation with FireSim, and physical design with the Hammer framework.

 Chisel is the primary hardware description language used at Berkeley.
 It is a domain-specific language built on top of Scala.
 Thus, it provides designers with the power of a modern programming language to write complex, parameterizable circuit generators that can be compiled into synthesizable Verilog.
-You will be writing some basic Chisel code in this lab.
+You will be writing some basic Chisel code in this lab., however, it is NOT the focus on this lab.
+This lab aims to familarize you with the Chipyard frameworkas a whole.

 Information about Chisel can be found in [https://www.chisel-lang.org/](https://www.chisel-lang.org/).